saimzaidi/Curriculum-OS/README.md

 10. exports the revised course as an offline HTML/PDF package.

 If this complete loop works reliably, the local product workflow is ready for rehearsal and demonstration.

+## Contributors
+Built jointly with Ali Abbas (@aliabbas6622).
+My role: Built the coverage tracking and weak-concept detection module — identifies gaps in curriculum coverage and flags weak concepts for review.